Potatolad78/Capstone-AU2024/README.md

 Next we will be soldering male header pins next to GPins 0,1,18,19,and 20.
 It will be the same as previous male header pins.

 INCLUDE PHOTO of circled correct pins

+Finally we are going to solder the headers and cables for the RGB Light.
+This is were we will use our 220ohm resistors.
+As seen in that image:

+INCLUDE PHOTO OF REISSTORS

+Using the same wiring process as before we are going to solder wires from GP 13,14,and 15 to the BOARD rows 8,7,and 6.
+It is important that you are not wiring to pins on the pico instead you are wiring to empty rows on the board.
+You should leave one empty slot between the cable and the middle gap as that is where the resistors are going.
+I reccomend wiring
+GP 13 to board row 9, GP 14 to row 8,and GP 15 to row 9.
+You can also color code your wires to help you remember what pins reflect what colors on the led.
+Once you do that we are going to solder in the resistors.
+The resistors should bridge the middle gap on the board and connect to the corresponding side.
+Think of it as part of the wire so you want it to be inline with the same rows.
+Once your resistors are done you can now solder male headers on the side of the board with no wires as in the photo:

+ATTACH PHOTO OF HEADER FOR RGB

+Once those headers are soldered you are all done with thr perf board!
+Congratulations!

+### Soldering GPS and Light Sensor
+Depending on your setup this could be your last bit of soldering!
+You simply must solder some male headers onto your light sensor and GPS so you can connect jumpers to them.
+This is just the same as soldering the board except you must be a bit more delicate as overflowing solder is more likely to cause issues.

+ATTACH PHOTO OF GPS WITH PINS

+If you have a heat gun and solder seal wire you are done soldering!
+If not there will still be some soldering.
+Going forward I will be assuming you have a heat gun and solder wrap however solder wrap only does the job of soldering and covering exposed wire so you can do that with solder and heat shrink or electrical tape.

+## Wiring Up Your Sensor